Zedran/neng/README.md

 neng is a Golang package that can generate random English phrases from nouns, verbs, adverbs and adjectives according to user-specified pattern.
 It is powered by diverse collection of 42000 words compiled from [WordNet Lexical Database](https://wordnet.princeton.edu).
 Inspired by Terraria's world name generator, neng is designed to be simple yet versatile name making tool for other projects.

-If the embedded word database does not meet your requirements, you can provide neng with your own word lists.

 Unsuitable for cryptographic applications.

 ## Showcase